 On February 28, 2019, Redmi launched its first phones as Xiaomi's sub-brand in India — the Redmi Note 7 and Note 7 Pro.
 The Redmi Note 7 Pro, especially, is a completely revamped handset compared to what we have seen on previous Redmi Note phones.
 The biggest and most evident change is the design, and the biggest upgrade is the rear camera.
-Additionally, the performance gets a boost with Qualcomm's latest 600-series chipset.
+The performance also gets a boost with Qualcomm's latest 600-series chipset.

 With all that in the mix the Redmi Note 7 Pro is a combination of good design, latest hardware and handy features.
 It is the latest in a recent wave of mid-range smartphones that look like flagships, but is it going to be on top of them all?
 We find out.